InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-10-Predicting_used_car_prices.md

 <h4>Summary of the Exploratory Data Analysis</h4>

-The Exploratory Data Analysis of the Credit Card data provides evidence that the predictors, V1 to V30, are not strongly correlated to Class, they have a narrow distribution, and all the features except Time contain values outside the Interquartile range.
-The values of V1 through V30 vary across a wide range: For example, V1 varies from -56.40751 to 2.45493, but V5 varies from -113.74331 to 34.80167.

 <h4>What the Exploratory Data Analysis suggests</h4>

-It may be very instructive to add charts, tables and graphs from our models to our result to help us in our decision making.

-The NumericEnsembles package hosted on CRAN can accomplish all of these requirements, and will be used for this data set.

 <h2>5.
 Model Building (18 individual models, 14 ensembles of models)</h2>